 Protect your day-to-day needs

 While the above focuses on your work outside the home, if you have children you may have another significant effect on your family’s budget: the unpaid labour you provide.
-You may be called on to cook, chauffeur, keep house, tutor and care for young children.
+You may be called on to cook, chauffeur, manage the house, tutor and care for young children.
 You can take measures now to ensure your family could pay for this care if you weren't there to provide it.

 We can help